cloudmesh-community/fa18-523-71/project-report/report.md

 ### Random Forest

-Random Forests is an ensemble technique that fits several decision tree classifiers on different subsets of dataset.Each tree votes for a specific class and the class with most number of votes is chosen, in this way it gives a better prediction  accuracy than a decision tree while simultaneously controlling over-fitting [@www-randomforest-model] [@www-rf-classifier] .
+Random Forests is an ensemble technique that fits several decision tree classifiers on different subsets of dataset.Each tree votes for a specific class and the class with most number of votes is chosen, in this way it gives a better prediction  accuracy than a decision tree while simultaneously controlling over-fitting [@www-randomforest-model], [@www-rf-classifier].

 ### K nn